writethedocs/www/docs/conf/atlantic/2023/writing-day.rst

 about `Codeberg <https://codeberg.org/>`_.

 We want to empower other small volunteer organizations to use Codeberg Pages.
-We recognize that other volunteer organization in our industry may have a volunteers with a wide varity of backgrounds and technical experience.
+We recognize that other volunteer organization in our industry may have a volunteers with a wide variety of backgrounds and technical experience.
 Our mission for Writing Day is to create a more beginner-friendly version of the Codeberg Pages documentation to inspire these volunteers to create sustainable and maintainable sites for their organizations.